xz0701/Design-Verification-Learning/README.md

+# Design-Verification-Learning

 This repository documents my learning journey of SystemVerilog and UVM.

-The SystemVerilog part follows Cadence’s SystemVerilog for Design and Verification v25.03 course, including corresponding labs.
-The UVM part also follows Cadence's SystemVerilog Acclerated Verification using UVM v1.2.6, including labs.
-The book SystemVerilog for Verification is a helper.
+The goal is to build a comprehensive, long-term learning record for RTL design and verification.

+## 📁 Repository Structure
+- SV_Labs: Include labs from Cadence Course "SystemVerilog for Design and Verification v25.03"
+- UMV_Labs: Include labs from Cadence Course "SystemVerilog Accelerated Verification using UVM v1.2.6"
+- book_systemverilog_for_verification: Classic Book for Design Verification Learning